Yashraj191004/Bank/README.md

 # Bank
-This is a banking application in which you can view balance, withdraw, deposit money and view past transactions.
+This is a banking application written in c++ language in which you can view balance, withdraw, deposit money and view past transactions.